cyrilboyer/dactyl-manuform-68/README.md

 I wanted to have a Dactyl with Topre switches, I built a couple of working prototypes before that, one was in the form of a PCB with an arduino controller.
 I then created a small breakout board / controller based off the awesome nice!nano instead so that I could hopefully handwire a Dactyl.

+Had the case 3D printed, see below, but does not feel as comfortable as my Kinesis 360 so intending to modify again to get closer to it (see existing forks: Dactyl CC).

 ![Prototype](/resources/prototype-dactyl.png)

 Changes: